 An investment in our securities may result in uncertain U.S. federal income tax consequences.
 For instance, because there are no authorities that directly address instruments similar to our units, the allocation an investor makes with respect to the purchase price of a unit between the Class A ordinary shares and the one-sixth of a warrant to purchase one Class A ordinary share included in each unit could be challenged by the IRS or courts.
 Furthermore, the U.S. federal income tax consequences of a cashless exercise of warrants included in our units is unclear under current law.
-Finally, it is unclear whether the redemption rights with respect to our ordinary shares suspend the running of a U.S. Holder's (as defined in the prospectus for our IPO under "Taxation- United States Federal Income Tax Considerations-General") holding period for purposes of determining whether any gain or loss realized by such holder on the sale or exchange of Class A ordinary shares is long-term capital gain or loss and for determining whether any dividend we pay would be considered a "qualified dividend" for U.S. federal income tax considerations for our IPO entitled "Taxation-United States Federal Income Tax Consideral income tax considerations of an investment in our securities.
+Finally, it is unclear whether the redemption rights with respect to our ordinary shares suspend the running of a U.S. Holder's (as defined in the prospectus for our IPO under "Taxation-United States Federal Income Tax Considerations-General") holding period for purposes of determining whether any gain or loss realized by such holder on the sale or exchange of Class A ordinary shares is long-term capital gain or loss and for determining whether any dividend we pay would be considered a "qualified dividend" for U.S. federal income tax purposes.
+See the section the prospectus for our IPO entitled "Taxation-United States Federal Income Tax Considerations" for a summary of the U.S. federal income tax considerations of an investment in our securities.
 Prospective investors are urged to consult their tax advisors with respect to these and other tax consequences of purchasing, holding or disposing of our securities.